George W. Bush 2004 presidential campaign: Vice Presidential choices

 In May 2003, Vice President Dick Cheney told reporters that "The president has asked me if I would serve again as his running mate.
 I've agreed to do that."
 In early 2004, with Bush expected to face a difficult re-election campaign, political commentators openly discussed the possibility that Cheney might be dropped from the ticket due to his "personal baggage".
-Such concern derived particularly from allegations that Cheney had promoted a false narrative about the rationale for the Iraq War, and that his former company Halliburton had profited inappropriately from that war.
+Such concern derived particularly from allegations that Cheney had lied about the rationale for the Iraq War, and that his former company Halliburton had profited inappropriately from that war.
 Some analysts even floated the idea that Cheney – who had previously suffered four heart attacks – might step down on his own for health reasons.